-While the stats on representation are a good start, more can be done to ensure women have equal opportunities.
+While the stats on representation are a good start, more could be done.

-Standardised tasks scored equally can help.
-Structured and unstructured interviews both have strengths and weaknesses, but unstructured interviews are more likely to allow unfair bias to creep in and influence decisions.
-Appointing taskforces to reduce biased decisions in recruitment and promotion because people who make decisions know that their decision may be reviewed.
+Interview tasks scored equally could help.
+Structured and unstructured interviews both have strengths and weaknesses, but unstructured interviews could allow unfair bias to creep in and influence decisions.

 Unite the Union and the Marx Memorial Library are creating the largest collection of Oral Histories from working people.
 Sharing stories of struggle, collectivism, and what it means to be a member and activist within the Trade Union Movement.
 Listen to the podcasts now on Spotify and Pocket Casts.